SarthakMakhija/tech-lessons-posts/content/en/blog/serialized_snapshot_isolation/index.md

 ---
 author: "Sarthak Makhija"
 title: "A guide to Serializable Snapshot Isolation in Key/Value storage engine"
-date: 2024-03-15
+date: 2024-03-22
 description: "
 Ensuring data consistency in the face of concurrent transactions is a critical challenge in database management.
-This article explores Serializable Snapshot Isolation (SSI), a rising star in the field that promises the best of both worlds: strong data consistency without sacrificing performance.
+This article explores Serializable Snapshot Isolation (SSI) that promises the best of both worlds: strong data consistency without sacrificing performance.
 The article delves into the inner workings of SSI and explore its implementation for a Key/Value storage engine.
 "